Are you looking to grow your presence on instagram? have you hit an instagram plateau? Check out these tips to grow your instagram organically.

 - If you’re post-happy, consider having a second private account for more intimate pictures.
 My hubby has a dangerous job where he was in the news a couple months ago.
 It worried me that my kids’ names would get dragged into the media so I created a private account where I’m free to post a million pics of my kids everyday life.
 And since I’m private, none of the above rules apply because I’m posting for ME, so feel free to not follow (; I’m turning my private account into a book at the end of every year so I do go a little IG crazy, but I only have a couple hundred followers who are close friends and family and I wouldn’t be offended if they didn’t want to see a ton of pictures of mostly kids, low crafts since I save it for our @lollyjaneblog account.
 I will say switching between 2 accounts is annoying, worth it, but annoying.

 - Watch your political stance.
 We all have opinions, it’s the beauty that makes us different.
 If you have an IG account to grow your blog (like us), be careful about what you post.
-We often share our love for our Heavenly Father, we’ve very obviously Mormons, lol but when it comes to politics or controversial issues, we keep our big mouths shut so we don’t get in trouble with anyone (:
+We often share our love for our Heavenly Father, we’ve very obviously Mormons, lol but when it comes to politics or controversial issues, we keep our big mouths shut so we don’t get in trouble with anyone.
+They don’t follow us to hear about our choice in politicians, stay in your lane!
+Our lane is all about home decor.

 - Be real.
 Don’t just post beautiful edited pictures of yourself and your flawless life, no one is perfect so you risk the chance as coming across as fake.
 Show your silly self off, it’s fun to see the “unprofessional” side of people you only know online!
 That being said, don’t be selfie-crazy, please…I will unfollow you (;